powsybl/powsybl.github.io/pages/documentation/developer/tutorials/emf.md

 For the input data, you need:
 - A folder containing your IGMs in CIM-CGMES format.
 Each IGM needs to be zipped with the EQ, TP, SSH and SV.
-- A PEVF file corresponding to the AC net positions of the IGMs and the DC net position of the cross-border HVDC lines.
+- A PEVF file corresponding to the AC net position of the IGMs and the DC net position of the cross-border HVDC lines.
 It should not be zipped.
 - A folder containing the CGMES boundary files, EQBD and TPBD, unzipped as well.

 When you are done with the tutorial, you can compare your code with the code in the Github repository.